Subscription Activations

 How is this different from the "New" count in Paid Subscriptions Movements?

 Paid Subscriptions Movements tracks subscriptions that have entered a paid state.
 Free trials are not included in the "New" count of that chart until the trial converts to a paid subscription.
-Subscription Activations counts all new subscription starts immediately, including free trials.
-Use Activations to measure top-of-funnel acquisition volume, and Paid Subscriptions Movements to measure paying subscriber growth.
+Subscription Activations counts the first time a user enters the selected segment — which, for the "All activations" segment, includes free trials at their start date.
+Use Activations to measure acquisition volume across all entry points, and Paid Subscriptions Movements to measure paying subscriber growth.

 Why do weekly totals not match the sum of daily totals?